 Centralized Industrial Property Assessment

-The Modernized Municipal Government Act (MMGA) centralizes property assessment for designated industrial properties under the newly created role of the provincial assessor (PA).
+The Modernized Municipal Government Act centralizes property assessment for designated industrial properties under the newly created role of the provincial assessor.
 Centralization will lead to improved consistency and equity for industrial taxpayers, and lower administrative costs for municipalities.
-Costs will be paid for by industry.
-The PA takes responsibility for the assessment of these properties on January 1, 2018.
+Costs associated with the assessment function will be paid for by industry.
+The provincial assessor took responsibility for the assessment of these properties on January 1, 2018.

 The information provided here will evolve as the Centralized Industrial Property Assessment (CIPA) transition moves forward and therefore will be subject to change.